-Step 1: Spray a small amount of the glass cleaner on the fabric upholstery in an area that you won’t easily see.
+- Spray a small amount of the glass cleaner on the fabric upholstery in an area that you won’t easily see.
 Rub it vigorously with a paper towel to make sure the fabric won’t be damaged.
 If it cleans the fabric without damaging it, proceed to the next step.

-From eating to drinking coffee in our cars, we are all bound to create a stain at some point.
-Depending on the type of stain, there are different ways of treating it.
-Generally speaking, the quicker you get to the stain, the better.
+From eating to drinking coffee in our cars, we are all bound to create a stain at some point!
+Depending on the type of stain, there are different ways of treating it—although for all stains, the sooner you can take care of it, the better.

 Dilute the stain with cold water and blot it with a paper towel to absorb it.

-If the stain is still visible, apply a small amount glass cleaner for about five minutes before blotting again with a paper towel.
+If the stain is still visible, apply a small amount of glass cleaner.
+Let it sit for about five minutes before blotting again with a paper towel.

 - Tip: It is important that you blot instead of scrub.
-Scrubbing makes a stain worse by pushing it farther into the fabric, which makes it harder to remove.
+Scrubbing can push a stain further into the fabric, which makes it harder to remove.